 Food trucks are a perfect way to cut down on manpower.
 Just like a food kiosk, meals made in a food truck are usually meant for takeaways.
 However, there is one advantage that food trucks have over food kiosks – and that is mobility.
 One food truck business doing well in Singapore is Coffee Bandits.

 Since a food truck is basically a kitchen on wheels, you can decide to set it up at various locations throughout the day.
 For example, if there is an area with a lot of foot traffic in the morning, you might want to locate within that area.
 Later in the evening, you might want to move closer to places where residents enjoy the nightlife.

 The idea here is that you are not restricted by location.
 You can simply adapt your location to times and events.
 This doesn’t mean you can just grab a truck and start.
 You are in the F&B business, so you answer to the NEA and other relevant authorities, who must approve your back-end kitchen before you start.

 Setting up is not too expensive.
 You can get a truck yourself, rent one, or convert a truck into a food truck.
 Then, you have to be licensed to operate.
 The initial setup, understandably, is the most expensive part of the business.
 After getting a truck, you can start with a simple with just a number of food.

 This means that you can keep running your business even while you sleep.
-Since vending machines take very little space, your rental costs would be greatly minimized.
-You can choose to partner with stores and malls, who will let you position your machines at strategic places at a fee.
+Since vending machines take up very little space, your rental costs would be greatly minimized.
+You can choose to partner with stores and malls, that will allow you to position your machines along strategic places at a fee.